-8 Assessment of the present and future student population in Winchester town, and its impact on housing as well as contributing to mixed communities.
+8 Assessment of the present and future student population in Winchester town, and its impact on housing

+- 3.7.36 The City Council recognises the important contribution the Universities and their students make to the local economy and labour market, supporting knowledge based industries, research and links with other centres of learning, as well as contributing to mixed communities.
 In order to balance support for the universities in Winchester with retaining a mixed housing stock in various neighborhoods, the Council has agreed to impose an 'Article 4 Direction' to restrict permitted development rights on HMOs.
 This would mean that the development of HMOs would require planning consent but would only be applied in those areas where there is an existing or potential overconcentration of HMOs, such that local communities have well-founded concerns over amenity and the availability of family housing.
-This situation currently applies in Stanmore, but Policy WIN9 covers the whole of Winchester and enables controls to be applied elsewhere if needed.

-- 3.7.37 The Direction would remove existing permitted development rights for any new changes of use from a dwelling-house (Use Class C3) to small a shared house (Class C4) within the area covered by an Article 4 Direction.
+This situation currently applies in Stanmore, but Policy WIN9 covers the whole of Winchester and enables controls to be applied elsewhere if needed. - 3.7.37 The Direction would remove existing permitted development rights for any new changes of use from a dwelling-house (Use Class C3) to small a shared house (Class C4) within the area covered by an Article 4 Direction.
 These proposals would require planning permission and will judged on the criteria set out in this policy. - 3.7.38 Parking provision should accord with local standards, taking the following issues into consideration:- - The amount of parking available on and off site; - Existing parking pressures; and - The proposed number of bedrooms and adult occupancy numbers. - 3.7.39 The policy aims to prevent the over-concentration of HMOs in any one area.
 There may be exceptional circumstances where a single existing dwelling is in an area dominated by HMOs and would not be suitable for continued use as a dwelling.
 This is likely to be due to the amenities of the dwelling being seriously compromised by the effect of existing HMOs.
-Evidence should be provided to show that reasonable attempts have been made to use the property or to market it at a reasonable price, based on the local property market and provisions of Policy WIN9. - 3.7.40 The number of HMOs in any area covered by an Article 4 Direction will be monitored regularly and the data from the Annual Monitoring Report will be used to assess whether the relevant thresholds have been met.
+Evidence should be provided to show that reasonable attempts have been made to use the property or to market it at a reasonable price, based on the local property market and provisions of Policy WIN9. - 3.7.40 The number of HMOs in any area covered by an Article 4 Direction will be monitored regularly and the data from the Annual Monitoring Report will be used to assess whether the relevant thresholds have been met exceeded.